triggerjs/trigger/README.md

 ## The mode of `tg-filter`

 There are two modes for `tg-filter`, `retain` by default, the other one is `exact`.
-Let's use an example to clarify this:
+Here is an example to clarify this:

 ```html
 <h1